sophiahwagner/cereal-nutrition-analysis/README.md

 * Key Techniques: Distribution modeling, multi-variable correlation profiling, categorical data grouping.

 ## Key Insights and Visualizations
-1. Variables Driving Consumer Ratings
+1. Variables Driving Consumer Ratings:
 Findings indicate that total calories and sugars in a cereal both have a significant negative correlation to consumer ratings (-0.69 and -0.76 respectively).
 ![Sugar vs. Ratings](impact_of_sugar_on_ratings.png)
 ![Correlation Heatmap](variable_correlation.png)